marioskam3/Maze-Game/README.md

 ### Controls

-You can move Lucas with W-A-S-D keys./
+You can move Lucas with W-A-S-D keys.\
-You can skip your turn with the spacebar./
+You can skip your turn with the spacebar.\
 Exit the game with the ESC key.